saikojosh/gatsby-source-serverless-aurora/README.md

 npm install --save-dev gatsby-source-serverless-aurora
 ```

-Add the plugin to `gatsby-config.js` with your Serverless Aurora connection details:
+Add the plugin to `gatsby-config.js` with your Serverless Aurora connection details and any queries you want to perform.

 ```js
 module.exports = {